Name | Jameson Muscle Hook |

 5-1/4" (13.5 cm)Â Double Fixation Hook is a useful tool in ophthalmic and occuloplastic procedures.
 The instrument may be used to atraumatically fix the lid or other skin flaps for manipulation of deeper tissues.
 Two different hook widths are available depending on surgical preference and patient variation.

-0.75 mm hook, angled, 4-3/4" (12.0 cm)Â Hirschman Iris Hook is a commonly used tool during cataract procedures and operations needing access to the lens capsule.
-The 0.75mm hook provides fine control while retracting only a selected portion of iris tissue.
-A blunted tip assures minimal tissue damage to the surrounding globe.
+0.3 mm hook w/ guard, 5-1/8" (13.0 cm)Â Sheets Iris Hook is a commonly used tool during cataract procedures and operations needing access to the lens capsule.
+The 0.3mm hook provides extra fine control in retracting only the desired portion of iris.
+In addition, the hook comes available with a guard to protect from damaging surrounding tissue.

 Crawford Retrieving Hook